wendahere/JAWS/Jayvien.md

 While I researched more about other things to code for the next part of our project and tidy up some of the wires and labelled them on my previous code so that my teammates can do it themselves.

-I input the dropdown menu for our team so to allow users to choose the mediums.
+I input the dropdown menu for our team so to allow users to choose the mediums & Wenda helped me to align the position of the dropdown menu.

 ![HTML+Functions](https://github.com/wendahere/JAWS/blob/master/Images/30-1withdropdown.PNG)